ChrisPupo22/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach doesnt return an array and .map does.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? functions are their own entities while methods usually are found within a function or object and offer something to that function or object.

 3. What is closure?
+This is when an inner function or method has access to the properties and variables of an outer function.

 4. Describe the four rules of the 'this' keyword.
+1. window binding, targeting the actual window or console with "this" 2.implicit binding, pointing to the object with this by using a dot after what the actual "this" is pointing to.
+3. new binding, binding something to a constructor class by using the "new" key word.
+4. Explicit binding, using the call or apply method to apply the this keyword.

 5. Why do we need super() in an extended class?
+The super key word allows the extended class to get the properties from the parent function.

 ## Project Set up